influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

    #### Columns format

     By default, InfluxDB attempts to detect the columns file format.
     To specify the format, use the [`columns-format` flag](/influxdb/cloud/reference/cli/influx/bucket-schema/create).

+4. To write data to the bucket, use the [`influx write` command](/influxdb/cloud/reference/cli/influx/write).
+    If the data doesn't conform to the measurement's schema, InfluxDB returns an error.

+    The following example attempts to write a *cpu* measurement:

+    ```sh
+    influx write -b my_explicit_bucket 'cpu,host=myHost usage_user="1001" 1556896326'
+    ```

+    The output is the following:
+    ```sh
+    Error: failed to write data:
+    unable to parse 'cpu,host=myHost usage_user="1001" 1556896326':
+    schema: field type for field "usage_user" not permitted by schema; got String but expected Float
+    ```

 ### Add measurement schemas to a bucket
 Use the [`influx bucket-schema create` command](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to add additional measurement